Build AXP.OS

 sudo dpkg-reconfigure locales

-$[BUILD-USER]> mkdir -p /usr/src/aos/Build/LineageOS-20.0
+$[BUILD-USER]> sudo mkdir -p /usr/src/android/axp/Build/LineageOS-20.0

-$[BUILD-USER]> cd /usr/src/aos/Build/LineageOS-20.0
+$[BUILD-USER]> cd /usr/src/android/axp/Build/LineageOS-20.0

 $[BUILD-USER]> repo init -u https://github.com/LineageOS/android.git -b lineage-20.0 --git-lfs

-create a ssh key:
+create a ssh key - without password:

-$[BUILD-USER]> ssh-keygen -a 500 -t ed25519 -C "some comment"
+$[BUILD-USER]> ssh-keygen -a 500 -t ed25519 -C "some comment" -P ''

 When building for Android 9 or 10 only